Skip to Main Content

 Chart Credit: Dana Haugh, Harvey Cushing/John Hay Whitney Medical Library, Yale (Compliance Presentation); found via Dave Hansen's Authors Alliance Article on the NIH Policy Updates

-There are several steps you can take to make sure that you are in compliance with the new policy.
+There are several steps you can take to ensure compliance with the new policy.
 The information below was modified from guidance written by Anna Biszaha with the Ohio State Health Sciences Library and the NIH Public Access Policy Website

 • Disclose that the publication is NIH-funded when you submit the paper.